Revised 2/5/2025…First published in 2022.

 Wonder why.

-The textbook was issued by a best-selling publisher that started in the early 1900s; more than a hundred years later, the 11th edition will be published in August 2022.
+The textbook was issued by a best-selling publisher that opened for business in the early 1900s; more than a hundred years later, its 11th edition will be published in August 2022.

-According to Time magazine, one reason Black families have turned to homeschooling during the pandemic at three times the rate of other racial groups is because of the educational materials used in the educational system.
+For instance, according to Time magazine, one reason Black families have turned to homeschooling during the pandemic at three times the rate of other racial groups is because of the teaching materials used in the educational system.

 Source: Abe Books.com